MattMills/church_of_abstract_fact_bootstrap/README.md

 The goal will be to use cutting edge cryptographic and security techniques that are used to establish state-secret levels of security and apply it across all fields to integrate safe, security, authenticatable artificial technologies in our environment in ways that are transparent, accountable, and ethical.
 Building a foundation for an ethical technological future.

+The design itself is inherently safe and secure, based in quantum principles that can expose any form of tampering, and any form of observation.
+The observation itself will literally corrupt the results of the data, causing the outcome to collapse against the manipulation.

 ## ethical considerations

 ## outreach and communication